microsoft/TypeScript-wiki/Breaking-Changes.md

 Other callbacks are affected by the improved callback checking as well, primarily nested callbacks.
 Here's an example with a function that takes a callback, which takes a nested callback.
-The nested callback is now checked contra-variantly.
+The nested callback is now checked co-variantly.

 ```ts
 declare function f(callback: (nested: (error: number, result: any) => void, index: number) => void): void;